Boluchel/Country-Independence-Setter-Getter/README.md

 # Country Independence Setter & Getter

 ## Overview
-his project demonstrates the interaction between a smart contract and a user interface (frontend) for a decentralized application (dApp).
+This project demonstrates the interaction between a smart contract and a user interface (frontend) for a decentralized application (dApp).
 It allows users to update and retrieve country names and years of independence.

 ## Description
 This project showcases a simple smart contract that stores and updates country information, which can be interacted with through a frontend interface.
 The contract includes functions to: